influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/valueFrom.md

 withSupplied(supplied)
 ```

-SuppliedValueFrom is a placeholder for a value to be filled in directly, either through the CLI, API, etc.
+"SuppliedValueFrom is a placeholder for a value to be filled in directly, either through the CLI, API, etc."

 ### fn withSuppliedMixin